paunin/PostDock/README.md

 ## Start cluster with docker-compose

-To start cluster run it as normal `docker-compose` application `docker-compose up -d`
+To start cluster run it as normal `docker-compose` application `docker-compose -f ./docker-compose/latest.yml up -d`

-Please check comments for each `ENV` variable in [docker-compose.yml](./docker-compose.yml) file to understand parameter for each cluster node
+Please check comments for each `ENV` variable in [./docker-compose/latest.yml](./docker-compose/latest.yml) file to understand parameter for each cluster node

 ## Start cluster in Kubernetes